-Although educational and career testing cannot provide the final answer about future directions, testing is useful in helping the student explore educational and vocational choices as well as helping the student gain personal insight into individual strengths and abilities.
+Testing is useful in helping students explore educational and vocational choices as well as helping the students gain personal insight into individual strengths and abilities.
 Ozarka College has testing programs in the areas of academic ability, aptitude, achievement, skill, interest, and personality.
 Students interested in testing should contact the Student Success Center.